Silvio O. Conte: Early life and education

 Conte was born to parents who were Italian immigrants in Pittsfield, Massachusetts.
 He attended local public schools, including Pittsfield Vocational High School, graduating in 1940 and later worked as a machinist and pressman.
-He served as a Construction Mechanic in the United States Navy SeaBees during World War II from 1942 to 1944.
+He served as a construction mechanic in the United States Navy SeaBees during World War II from 1942 to 1944.

 After the war, Conte went on to college, graduating from Boston College and Boston College Law School under the G. I. Bill of Rights.
 He was a member of the Boston College Eagles football and basketball teams.
 He earned his law degree (LL.B.) in 1949 and passed the Massachusetts bar.

 He married Corinne Duvall in 1948 and they had four children together.

 Political career

 Conte returned to Pittsfield and immediately turned his attention to politics.
 He was elected to the Massachusetts Senate in 1950, serving from 1951 to 1958.

 He was elected to the U.S. House of Representatives in 1958, defeating James M. Burns, a professor at Williams College.
 Conte was appointed to the House Appropriations Committee, a seat that he would keep for all of his long congressional career.
-He served as the Ranking Minority Member of the Committee until the time of his death.
+He served as the ranking minority member of the committee at the time of his death.